 After three years of study, some of them became the first graduates of the current Tokyo Institute of Technology and some became artists, but many of them were active in the field of architecture in Japan.
 Among other noteworthy achievements, Kotaro Sakurai, who studied at the University of London, became the first Japanese to be certified as an architect in England in 1892.

 In Japan, architecture was seen as a technology to be learned from the West for the sake of modernization, and it was no longer considered to be art or art at all.
 In addition, after two large earthquakes that caused extensive damage to brick buildings, there was a growing interest in Japan’s unique technology for earthquake-resistant construction.
 Thus, the tendency to think of architecture as an engineering discipline became stronger.
 This attitude has continued to this day.

 In 1920, in the middle of the Taisho era, Sutemi Horiguchi, Mamoru Yamada, Kikuji Ishimoto, Keiichi Morita, Mayumi Takizawa, and other graduates of Tokyo Imperial University’s Department of Architecture gathered to form the Secessionist Architecture Association, the first architectural design movement in Japan.

 If you travel to Japan and have an interest in architecture, you should definitely check out a few buildings from this fascinating period in Japanese history.
 The good news is that Tokyo still has quite a few surviving buildings that date back to the Meiji period, so you won’t need to travel far to find constructions from this era.
-Let us give you a list of 5 Meiji era buildings that are worth checking out during your Japan tour.
+Here are 3 typical examples of prewar modern architecture in Tokyo:

 - International Library of Children’s Literature, Tokyo: this children’s library is situated in the renovated building of what used to be the official library of the Ueno area.
 It is essentially a steel frame with brick cladding, as was usual at that time.